alrescha79-cmd/analisis-sentimen/README.md

 This project is part of the [Machine Learning Path Dicoding](https://www.dicoding.com/learningpaths/30).
 The goal of this project is to build a sentiment analysis model using various machine learning algorithms.

+See the [Master](https://github.com/alrescha79-cmd/analisis-sentimen/tree/master) Branch to see all source code.

 ## Project Description

 Sentiment analysis is the process of determining an individual's opinion or feelings about a topic based on provided text.
 In this project, various machine learning techniques are used to classify text into positive, negative, or neutral sentiments.